Suspension and Steering Repair in Franklin, TN

 If your steering feels loose or your vehicle does not track straight, schedule service with Auto Clinic of Franklin.

 Suspension and steering issues can shorten tire life.
-If your tires are wearing unevenly, the problem may not be the tires themselves.
 Worn suspension parts, loose steering components, or poor alignment can cause tire wear patterns that continue even after new tires are installed.

-If you recently noticed uneven tread wear, cupping, feathering, or one tire wearing faster than the others, it may be time for a suspension and steering inspection.
+If you noticed uneven tread wear, cupping, feathering, or one tire wearing faster than others, it may be time for a suspension and steering inspection.

 Wheel Alignment and Handling Problems